mulchie/holidays/2024_05_01_frankenjura.md

 Die-hard campers should not be put off by the [Bärenschlucht campsite website](http://www.baerenschlucht-camping.de/).
 Once the daily motorbike noise has died down, the location is idyllic and good climbing rocks are within walking distance.
+The camping site Waldmühle is an alternative and Forelle is delicious.

 ## [Jubiläumswand](https://www.thecrag.com/de/klettern/germany/frankenjura/jubilaumswand)